gitlzzz/ATLAS/docs/source/input.md

 - `use_container`: (bool, optional) Whether to use a containerized version of the code.
 By default false
 - `image_name`: (str, optional) Path in the path specified by image_name on the calculation nodes.
 - `engine_command`: (str, optional) Command to run the container image.
 Docker and Singularity are supported.
+An option to bind the current directory as `/mdb_data` must be provided in order for the MDB codes in the container to work.
+For example: `singularity exec --bind .:/mdb_data --nv --contain --writable-tmpfs {image_name}` for Singularity containers.
 - `prepend_text`: (str, optional) Text to prepend to the calculation script before the actual code execution.
 Allows loading the required modules for container use, setting the environment, etc...
 Check your HPC system documentation for the commands required for container usage.

 An example of a container section for Singularity: